 Suggested One Day Tour in Madrid

 I’ve created this itinerary so that it is easy to follow and should have all the information you need to see the best of Madrid in 1 day.
-However, if you prefer to take a guided tour, these ones come highly recommended.
+However, if you prefer to take a guided tour, I always use Get Your Guide.